hanwoo04/2nd-year-group-project-IBM-SkillsBuild-Gamification-Web-Application-/README.md

 After installing your MySQL server and MySQL Workbench:
   -  Open Workbench and create a new connection.

   ![SQL_Page1](../README_images/SQL_Page1.png "SQL workbench")

   -  Name your connection (something recognisable) and set a user to connect with (here we use root user).
 Click ‘Test Connection’ and login with the user to make sure the connection is working, then click ‘OK’.

    ![SQL_Page2](../README_images/SQL_Page2.png "SQL connection")

 If the connection is not working, you can click ‘Configure Server Management...’ for more thorough testing.

-  -  You should see the following popup after clicking ‘OK’.
+  -  You should see the following popup after clicking ‘OK’

    ![SQL_Page3](../README_images/SQL_Page3.png "SQL success")

   -  Connect to your server by clicking on the connection and logging in.

    ![SQL_Page4](../README_images/SQL_Page4.png "SQL main")

   -  Create a new schema with the following statement: